draleemkhan/DTPA-Patlak-GFR-MATLAB-v1/README.md

 ## Overview

 This pipeline implements a Rutland-Patlak graphical analysis of dynamic Tc-99m DTPA renography.
 The method applies Patlak-style linearization during the early renal uptake phase, where tracer outflow is assumed negligible relative to tracer influx, allowing estimation of renal uptake constants (Ki) and differential renal function.
+The estimated Ki corresponds to the slope of a Rutland-Patlak graphical analysis applied during the early renal uptake phase.
+Under conditions of negligible renal outflow, the Rutland uptake constant F is mathematically analogous to the Patlak influx constant Ki.
 The pipeline generates:

 * Image-derived vascular input function